Table of Contents

 The Same Day ACH window of hours will be extended.
 Two additional hours will be added to the banking day.
 There is a new third window of 4:45 p.m.
 ET deadline that is especially useful for the west coast financial institutions.
 It will help all banks with returns as the current 4 p.m. window is rolled into the later same-day ACH window.

-If you want more information on how NACHA operates and to stay on top of regulations, check out this recent NACHA webinar “Six New Rules That Will Impact Your Organization’s Future.
+If you want more information on how NACHA operates and to stay on top of regulations, check out their updates page.
+It has all the future rules and changes on the horizon.